 Q: How to apply?

-To apply, please read the brief carefully and complete the online application form by 5pm on Wednesday 14th July 2021.
+To apply, please read the brief carefully and complete the online application form by midnight BST on the evening of Wednesday 14th July 2021.
 Late applications will not be accepted.

 Q: How to complete the application form.